 Mexico is a very small village located in the state of New York.
-With a population of 1,574 people and two constituent neighborhoods, Mexico is the 636th largest community in New York.
-Mexico has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 1,522 people and two constituent neighborhoods, Mexico is the 636th largest community in New York.
+Much of the housing stock in Mexico was built prior to World War II, making it one of the older and more historic villages in the country.

 Mexico is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mexico is a village of professionals, service providers, and managers.
-There are especially a lot of people living in Mexico who work in management occupations (13.73%), office and administrative support (9.25%), and teaching (8.09%).
+There are especially a lot of people living in Mexico who work in management occupations (13.22%), office and administrative support (7.61%), and maintenance occupations (7.47%).

-The citizens of Mexico are slightly better educated than the national average of 21.84% for all cities and towns, with 22.68% of adults in Mexico having a bachelor's degree or advanced degree.
+The education level of Mexico citizens is a little higher than the average for US cities and towns: 24.12% of adults in Mexico have at least a bachelor's degree.

 The people who call Mexico home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mexico residents report their race to be White, followed by Asian.
-Important ancestries of people in Mexico include English, German, Italian, and French .
+The greatest number of Mexico residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Mexico include Irish, English, German, French, and Italian.

 The most common language spoken in Mexico is English.
-Other important languages spoken here include Spanish and Hebrew.
+Other important languages spoken here include Italian and Greek.